Skip to main content

 Explore Funding Opportunities: Application, Evaluation & Eligibility

 POLYTOPO is an open multi-disciplinary network which welcomes new members and offers multiple options for participation and engagement.
 Individuals who like to engage in the POLYTOPO network’s work program can apply for becoming part of a working group.
-POLYTOPO also offers grants for the participation in POLYTOPO events, such as a training schools or workshopw as well as support for individual researchers through Short Term Scientific Missions (STSMs) grants and ITC/YRI conference grants.
+POLYTOPO also offers grants for the participation in POLYTOPO events, such as a training schools or workshops as well as support for individual researchers through Short Term Scientific Missions (STSMs) grants and ITC/YRI conference grants.

 Short Term Scientific Missions